 The briefing that you receive will include three Powerpoint slides on SMART standards.
-Be sure to focus your attention and questions on this portion of the briefing, because, in a sense, there will be a test on this portion of the lesson.
+Be sure to focus your attention and questions on this portion of the briefing.
 For more information on developing SMART standards, go to the website address above and look under ePerformance for the SMART training materials, in particular part 4.
 These are the training materials used for CPD and Admin.
 Management would not share their planned training materials for this next phase, but we believe that substantial portions will be the same.

 Rating Officials are being directed by the Deputy Secretary to have in-person meetings with you to develop performance plans.
 These meetings may be individual, or they can be done as group meetings.
-We have advocated for group meetings to develop the basic standards and elements, with individual meetings to tailor the EPPES to the particular workload of the employee.
-If management opts to have only individual meetings, many Local Unions will be holding lunch time meetings where employees can talk with each other about standards that all agree are fair as well as being SMART.
+We advocated for group meetings to develop the basic standards and elements, with individual meetings to tailor the EPPES to the particular workload of the employee.
+Our surveys showed that where CPD employees were allowed to work together to draft model performance plans for the office, performance plans were more acceptable.
+If your managers opt to have only individual meetings, many Local Unions will be holding lunch time meetings where employees can talk with each other about standards that all agree are fair as well as being SMART.